vitejs/vite/docs/blog/announcing-vite3.md

 In February last year, [Evan You](https://twitter.com/youyuxi) released Vite v2.
 Since then, its adoption has grown non-stop, reaching more than 1 million npm downloads per week.
 A sprawling ecosystem rapidly formed after the release.
 Vite is powering a renewed innovation race in Web frameworks.
 [Nuxt v3](https://v3.nuxtjs.org/) will use Vite by default.
 [SvelteKit](https://kit.svelte.dev/), [Astro](https://astro.build/), [Hydrogen](https://hydrogen.shopify.dev/), [SolidStart](https://docs.solidjs.com/start) are all built with Vite.
 [Laravel has now decided to use Vite by default](https://laravel.com/docs/9.x/vite).
 [Vite Ruby](https://vite-ruby.netlify.app/) shows how Vite can improve Rails DX.
 [Vitest](https://vitest.dev) is making strides as a Vite-native alternative to Jest.
 Vite is behind [Cypress](https://docs.cypress.io/guides/component-testing/writing-your-first-component-test) and [Playwright](https://playwright.dev/docs/test-components) new Component Testing features, Storybook has [Vite as an official builder](https://github.com/storybookjs/builder-vite).
 And [the list goes on](https://patak.dev/vite/ecosystem.html).
 Maintainers from most of these projects got involved in improving Vite core itself, working closely with the Vite [team](https://vitejs.dev/team) and other contributors.

 Today, 16 months from the v2 launch we are happy to announce the release of Vite 3.
-We decided to release a new Vite major at least yearly to align with Node EOL, and take the opportunity to review Vite's API regularly with a short migration path for projects in the ecosystem.
+We decided to release a new Vite major at least every year to align with [Node's EOL](https://nodejs.org/en/about/releases/), and take the opportunity to review Vite's API regularly with a short migration path for projects in the ecosystem.

 Quick links: